zemax/jquery-splitFlap/README.md

 ```

 ### image
-The path to the image used by the splitflap
+The path to the image used by the splitflap.

-You will certainly need to change *charsMap*, *charWidth* and *charHeight* if you change this
+You will certainly need to change *charsMap*, *charWidth* and *charHeight* if you change this.

 ### charsMap
-The string represented in the image
+The string represented in the image.

 ### charWidth
-The width of a character in the image, in pixels
+The width of a character in the image, in pixels.

 ### charHeight
-The height of a character in the image, in pixels
+The height of a character in the image, in pixels.

 ### charSubstitute
-The character used when the string contains a character not found in the charsMap
+The character used when the string contains a character not found in the charsMap.

 ### speed
-The speed of the rotation, in letter by seconds
+The speed of the rotation, in letter by seconds.

 ### speedVariation
-Random speed added to the fixed speed
+Random speed added to the fixed speed.

 ### textInit
-The initial string the animation begin with
+The initial string the animation begin with.

 ### autoplay
-If set to false, you'll need to start the animation manually (see below) :
+If set to false, you'll need to start the animation manually (see below).

 Special options
 ---------------

 If the string 'splitflap' is passed as options on an already existing Splitflaped div, the internal SplitFlap object is returned.

 With this object, you can start the animation manually by calling the animate() method.

 ``` javascript